jborichevskiy/up-and-to-the-right/content/books.md

 date: 2019-11-25T10:58:30-05:00
 ---

 Favorite books by subject.
 Most of these fit into more than one so I had to pick one.
+I promise I'll make this more useful/interesting at some point.
+No particular order.

 | Human Brain, Group Psychology, Networks |  |
 | ---- | ---- |